-These delicious traditional British snacks are perfect for all occasions and a picnic should never be without a Scotch egg on the menu.
+These delicious traditional British snacks are perfect for all occasions and your picnic food list should never be without a homemade scotch egg on the menu.
 You’ll be surprised at just how easy these fried scotch eggs are to make at home.

 One of the boy’s most favourite things to do is have a picnic.
 In fact, we usually take a picnic on most of our outings.
 They take their share in “Pack Sacks” which is 3 year old language for back packs and carry them around until lunch.

 So, I like to have plenty of picnic inspired recipes up my sleeve which I know the kids will love like these cheese and onion breadsticks or some puff pastry cheese twists.
 This recipe for fried homemade scotch eggs is definitely one of our favourites.
 Both my boys love eggs and sausage rolls, so combining the two is never going to fail!

-Once you have made your own Scotch Eggs you will never look back.
+Once you have made your own savoury scotch eggs you will never look back.
 They really are so much better than the ones you buy ready made.
 In fact, they taste completely different and a great result from these is something that is easily achievable.
 Even when you aren’t hugely comfortable in the kitchen.

-Now it can get messy!
+Now preparing your savoury eggs can get messy!
 I don’t mind a messy recipe when the results are so fab.
 But, if you want to avoid getting too sticky, make sure you coat your hands in flour before coating the egg in the sausage meat.
 Place your coating ingredients, flour, egg and breadcrumbs into 3 separate shallow bowls in a row.
-Start by coating each egg in the flour and then try and work one handed when coating them in breadcrumbs, one for the egg and the other hand for the bread.
-That way you don’t end up accidently covering yourself in a breadcrumb coating!
+Start by coating each egg in the flour and then try and work one handed when coating them in breadcrumbs, use one hand for the egg and the other hand for the bread.
+That way you don’t end up accidently covering yourself in a breadcrumb coating rather than your eggs!